After Soft Tissue Grafts

 Some bleeding or redness in the saliva is normal for the first 24 hours.
 Keep your head elevated slightly rather than lying flat.
 Vigorous rinsing and forceful spitting tend to prolong or increase bleeding.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
-If bleeding continues please call our office during working hours or after working hours call Dr. Colón’s emergency number provided to you for further instructions.
+If bleeding continues please call our office.
+After working hours, be sure to call the emergency number provided to you.

 You will have a schedule provided by us on how to take your medications.
 This is an important part of your recovery process.
 Take medications with a full glass of water at room temperature.
 For most medications, it is preferable to have food before taking.
 Let us know if any of the medications disagree with you in any way.

 You should begin taking your prescribed pain medication within an hour following surgery.
-Dr. Colón usually recommends an alternating schedule between two analgesic (pain controlling) medications.
+Our physicians usually recommend an alternating schedule between two analgesic (pain controlling) medications.
 You should have a customized schedule on how to take your medications.
 Do not take any medication if you are allergic or if you have been instructed by your doctor not to take it.

 Be sure to take any prescribed antibiotics as directed.
 Do not take any medication if you are allergis or have been instructed by your doctor not to take it.
 If you are childbearing age and are on birth control pills, know that antibiotics may interfere with their effectiveness.
 Please take additional birth control precautions if this is the case.

-Sutures are expected to remain in place until you return to the office for you postop visit.
-It is normal for dissolvable sutures to begin to melt before your first postop visit and we will remove the remaining sutures as soon as they are ready to come out during your post op visits.
-If they being to melt do not be concerned you can use a cotton swab dipped in the prescribe mouth rinse to clean them gently.
+Sutures are expected to remain in place until you return to the office for you post-op visit.
+It is normal for dissolvable sutures to begin to melt before your first post-op visit and we will remove the remaining sutures as soon as they are ready to come out during your post op visits.
+If they being to melt do not be concerned you can use a cotton swab dipped in the prescribed mouth rinse to clean them gently.
 Be sure to gently clean food from between the teeth after meals.
-Let us know if you discomfort.
+Let us know if you experience severe discomfort.